sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 ## 4. Test it out!

-Now that everything is configured, simply push any change to your Sourcegraph repository and watch as it is instantly mirrored to the remote Git URL you specified!
+Now that everything is configured, simply push any change to your Sourcegraph repository and watch as it is mirrored to the remote Git URL you specified!